wpswings/track-orders-for-woocommerce/README.txt

 *  First version

 == Upgrade Notice ==

-= 1.0.7 – Released on 27 September 2024 =
+= 1.0.8 – Released on 23 October 2024 =
-* New: Share Tracking URL on WhatsApp.
+* Fixes: HTML enhancement of WhatsApp sharing.
-* New: Latest Compatibility WP (6.6.2) and WC (9.3.3)
+* New: Compatibility with the latest WP 6.6.2 and WC 9.3.3